When you sit down and think about all the things tied to your phone number, the idea of losing it is scary…

 However, if you need better coverage -- or you’re trying to take advantage of a better plan or savings elsewhere -- you might be able to transfer your number if you can provide identifying information that links you to an address in your original location.

-This is easiest to do before you actually move.
-Simply create service with a new carrier, port your number using the steps in this guide, and move without worry and update your billing address when you arrive in your new location.
+If you haven't moved yet, just start service with a new carrier, port your number using the steps in this guide, and move without worry and update your billing address when you arrive in your new location.

 If you’ve come to this guide after moving, there’s still an option -- but it’s a bit complicated…

 Essentially, you’d need to be able to provide information that claims you live in the original region to port your number.
 Common examples might include an old (but not too old) utility bill or an active PO Box.

 The best way to find out what information might work is to call the carrier you intend to switch to and talk with a representative as accepted forms of identification might vary.

 WARNING: Many carriers use GPS triangulation and other advanced features to route calls to the appropriate response center or determine your location.
 However, if they base your response center on your billing location and you're using an address in another region, you could find help hard to reach in an emergency.